streamdeck_flutter 0.4.0 copy "streamdeck_flutter: ^0.4.0" to clipboard

 |-- Client -> connects, registers, sends setImage/setFeedback

-'-- StreamDeckAction -> maps SD events to Flutter callbacks
+'-- StreamDeckAction -> maps the SD event stream to Flutter callbacks

 The manifest.json is generated automatically by the plugin on startup from the Manifest Dart object.
 Action UUIDs use short IDs (e.g. 'counter') that are auto-prefixed with the plugin UUID (e.g. com.example.my-plugin.counter).